Panama Canal Authority: Organization

-The directors shall serve in their posts for a term of nine years, and may only be removed for the reasons set forth in Article 20 of the Panama Canal Authority Organic Law.
+The directors shall serve in their posts for a term of nine years and may be removed only for the reasons set forth in Article 20 of the Panama Canal Authority Organic Law.

 The Panama Canal is defined by law as an inalienable patrimony of the Republic of Panama.
 Therefore, it may not be sold, assigned, mortgaged, or otherwise encumbered or transferred.

 Board of directors

 The Panama Canal Authority Board of Directors is responsible for establishing policies for the operation, improvement, and modernization of the canal, as well as supervising its management.

 At present, the Panama Canal Authority Board of Directors is made up of the following members: